ntczkjfg/joplin-plugin-click-to-copy-span/README.md

 ### Uninstall

 - Open Joplin and navigate to `Tools > Options > Plugins`
-- Search for `Click-to-copy` plugin
+- Find the `Click to copy` plugin
-- Press `Delete` to remove the plugin or `Disable` to disable it
+- Press `Delete` to remove the plugin, or click the toggle to disable it
 - Restart Joplin

 ## Usage